svenbolte/time-clock/readme.txt

 *	 change the color and text of the time clock
 *    Export Activity to CSV File
 *	 list all activities of all users
+* 	 show all users bookings in a calendar view

 *	if worktime is >10hrs time field will be marked red
 * 	if using html in widgets enabled in your wordpress theme you can use time clock in a widget